Teachers follow these steps to assign subskills for students to work on in Accelerated Math Instructional Practice.

 If you want to add more assignments, select Add Assignments to go back to the page where you choose assignments.

 - You can also print or save the Assignment Plan from this page.
-To do this, select Print or Create PDF at the bottom of the page.
+To do this, select Print or Create PDF or the PDF icon at the bottom of the page.
+(What you see depends on your version of the software.)

 Since you can't review or change the assignments after you create them, it can be helpful to print or save this page as a record of the days you selected for skills and assignments.
 This is also helpful if you want to share the Assignment Plan with teachers of other classes.